steqeq/0000/docs/conceptual/ai-pytorch-inception.md

 # Inception V3 with PyTorch

-## Deep Learning Training
+## Deep learning training

-Deep Learning models are designed to capture the complexity of the problem and the underlying data.
+Deep-learning models are designed to capture the complexity of the problem and the underlying data.
 These models are "deep," comprising multiple component layers.
 Training is finding the best parameters for each model layer to achieve a well-defined objective.

 The training data consists of input features in supervised learning, similar to what the learned model is expected to see during the evaluation or inference phase.
 The target output is also included, which serves to teach the model.
 A loss metric is defined as part of training that evaluates the model's performance during the training process.